Visiting Sedona In December: 10 Things You Need To Know

 Frosty morning in the shadow of Courthouse Butte in southern Sedona in December

 December brings a mixed bag of weather to Sedona and you need to be prepared for all eventualities.
 Typically, the mornings, evenings and nights will be cold but the days will be comfortable.
-So you’ll need to pack plenty of layers, including a heavy Winter coat.
+So you’ll need to pack plenty of layers, including a heavy winter coat.

 Just 2.2 inches of rainfall across approximately 4.4 days is expected in Sedona during December.
 If you’re lucky, you might get to see Sedona white over with snow.
 But snow is rare and almost impossible to plan for, unless you book last minute based on a current weather report.